-A lot of people suffer from itchy skin around the eyes for many different reasons it could be because the weather is changing, a symptom of an allergic reaction or maybe a reaction from an irritant that got into the eye.
+A lot of people suffer from itchy skin around eyes for many different reasons.
+It could be because the weather is changing, a symptom of an allergic reaction, or a reaction from an irritant that got into the eye.

-From something as seemingly innocuous as getting a bit of dirt in your eyes, having your eyelash poke the eye, having a symptom of an illness or even just as a force of habit the simple fact that having itchy eyes can be caused by a lot of different things!
+From something as seemingly innocuous as getting dirt in your eyes, having your eyelash poke the eye, having a symptom of an illness, or even simply as a force of habit, having itchy eyes can be caused by a variety of factors;

 What are Associated Signs and Symptoms of Itching?

 On a basic level, the itching of, and around the eyes is preceded by a burning sensation in this area.
 This happens if any irritants get in contact with the eyes and their surrounding areas.

 Given the fact that there are a lot of different causes of eye itchiness, diagnosing the cause and condition of itchy eyes can be a daunting task.

 However, there are a number of things that you can do.
 When you feel your eyes starting to itch, avoid scratching them.
 Rinse your eyes with water or apply a cold compress to the affected area.
 If the itch is nothing more than a mild irritation, then it should go away in about an hour or less.